-Charis Alexandra is nominated for Best Supporting Female Actor in a Musical for her work in Tina: The Tina Turner Musical at the Aldwych Theatre.
+Marley Fenton is nominated for Best Supporting Male Actor in a Musical for his work in The Wizard of Oz at the Norwich Theatre Royal.

-Nicole-Lily Baisden is nominated for Best Female Lead Actor in a Musical for her work in 42nd Street at Sadler's Wells Theatre.
+Rhianne-Louise McCaulsky is nominated for Best Female Lead Actor in a Musical for her work in Cruel Intentions The Musical at The Other Palace.